MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 **Method 2:**

-In this method, we use inline `onclick` in the HTML and use there,
+In this method, we use the *inline-onclick* in the HTML and add there,

-* a regular funcrion without *Event* object parameter but your custom parameters.
+* a regular function without *Event* object parameter but your custom parameters.
 * return false.

 ```